gabeklein/expressive-mvc/README.md

 Classes which extend `Model` can manage state and logic for components.
 Custom models are easy to define, use and even provide.
 Hooks are great, but state and logic are not a part of well-formed components.
 Models help wrap that stuff in robust, portable controllers instead.

-When a Model's hook-methods are used, an instance is created or found.
-By watching values accessed on-render, the hook will refresh to keep sync with them.

-This behavior combines with actions, events, and components themselves to allow **M**odel-**V**iew-**C**ontroller based development in React.

 <br/>

 ## How to use